LightJockey/MqttDroid/README.md

 **NOTE:** This app is **NOT** a standalone MQTT dashboard.
 It relies on Android's device controls to actually send and display MQTT messages.

 *It was mainly tested on stock Android.
-Different vendors and Android flavors may have implemented device controls in a way that could make this app less straight-forward to use or straight up useless.*
+Different vendors and Android flavors may have implemented device controls in a way that could make this app less straightforward to use or straight up useless.*

 ## ✨ Features
 - Robust MQTT client based on [HiveMQ](https://github.com/hivemq/hivemq-mqtt-client)